zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 ```

-**Note:** To create a table, you can use SQLTask interface instead of the interface Table.
+**Note:** To create a table, use SQLTask interface instead of the interface Table.
 You must introduce the statement of [Table Operation](reseller.en-US/User Guide/SQL/DDL SQL/Table Operations.md#) into SQLTask.

 ## Instances {#section_xtz_s5b_wdb .section}